theBrianCui/CSC-143-Notes/01.22-2_Equals_Polymorphism_Generics/src/README.md

  1. Check if `o == null`, `return false` if true (why?)
  2. Check if `this == o`, early exit if true (why?)
  3. Check if the types are equal (`instanceof` or `.getClass()` - be careful of the differences!)

+  - `instanceOf` permits parent classes to equal child classes, but violates symmetry of equality
+  - `getClass()` only allows Objects to be equal if their classes are equal, preserves symmetry of equality but violates Liskov Substitution Principle

  4. Check `super.equal(o)` if `this` has a parent
  5. Check all variables are `.equal()`